-We saw a recent announcement that you had formed an alliance with Tuttle Law Group in California...is that something you could elaborate on?
+We saw a recent announcement that you had formed an alliance with The Law Offices of George R Tuttle in California...is that something you could elaborate on?

-Absolutely, This strategic relationship brings together firms with similar cultures and practice strengths that are highly complementary.
+Absolutely, this strategic relationship brings together firms with similar cultures and practice strengths that are highly complementary.
 This will enable us to bring a new and broader set of services and resources to our clients.